grame-cncm/faustwebsite/_posts/2016-04-07-faust-and-webaudio-dynamic-api.markdown

     var factory = faust.createDSPFactory(code, arguments);

-Or possibly (if using the 'libfaustworker.js' library):
+or possibly (if using the 'libfaustworker.js' library):

     faust.createDSPFactory(code, arguments, callback);

-where 'code' is the DSP source as a string, and 'arguments' is an array of parameters to be given to the Faust compiler (like '-vec', '-vs 512'...), and 'callback' is a function taken the created 'factory' as argment.
+where 'code' is the DSP source as a string, and 'arguments' is an array of parameters to be given to the Faust compiler (like '-vec', '-vs 512'...), and 'callback' is a function taking the created 'factory' as argment.

 When no more used, you'll have to explicitly use the following code the deallocate the factory: